shortishly/msec/README.md

     </a>
 </p>

-# MySQL/MariaDB Edge Cache (MSEC)
+# MySQL/Percona/MariaDB Edge Cache (MSEC)

-msec replicates data from MySQL/MariaDB, accessed with a Redis API with persistent storage.
+msec replicates data from MySQL, Percona and MariaDB, accessed with a Redis API with persistent storage.

 ## Features

-- Acts as a replica to MySQL databases [using replication with Global Transaction Identifiers][mysql-gtid-replication].
-- Acts as a replica to MariaDB databases, [using replication with Global Transaction Identifiers][mariadb-gtid].
+- Replica to MySQL, Percona and MariaDB databases using GTID (supporting both [MySQL][mysql-gtid-replication] and [MariaDB][mariadb-gtid] variants).
-- Replicated Data is peristed using [Leveled][github-martinsumner-leveled], a simple Key-Value store based on the concept of Log-Structured Merge Trees.
+- In memory cache with expiry, backed by a peristent store using [leveled][github-martinsumner-leveled], based on the concept of log structured merge trees (from [riak][github-basho-riak]).
 - Redis Compatible API, data can be accessed using the [hget][redis-hget] and [hgetall][redis-hgetall] commands.
+- Operational instrumentation with sample [Grafana][grafana]
+  dashboards, and [Prometheus][prometheus-io].

 ## Get Started